egymgmbh/microservice-gateway/README.md

 ## Solution
-This Projects provides a solution to the to the problem of combining front end microservices.
+This Project provides a solution to the to the problem of combining front end microservices.

 ![solution](https://cloud.githubusercontent.com/assets/15627894/24502586/ba45dc18-154e-11e7-8afb-eb18158ae55f.png)